databendlabs/opencache/README.md

 Object content is stored in chunks.
 Chunks of the same size belong to the same ChunkGroup.

-Every ChunkGroup consists of one active(writable) chunk file and several closed(readonly) chunk files.
+Every ChunkGroup consists of **one** active(writable) chunk file and several closed(readonly) chunk files.
 The active chunk file is append only.

-Deleting is implemented with another per-chunk-file WAL file(ChunkTombstone, in which deleted chunk ids are appended one by one.
+Deleting is implemented with another per-chunk-file WAL file(`ChunkIndex`, in which chunk index entries are appended one by one:

+- For active chunk, ChunkIndex only contains removed chunk index: `(chunk_id, REMOVE)`;
+    Because chunk file and ChunkIndex file are not `fsync`-ed when being updated.

+    When restarting, present chunk ids are loaded from chunk file, while removed chunk ids are loaded from ChunkIndex file.

+- For closed chunk, ChunkIndex contains present chunk ids and removed chunk ids(a chunk is removed after being closed(compact)):
+    `(chunk_id, ADD)` or `(chunk_id, REMOVE)`.

+    When the server restarts, chunk indexes are loaded just from ChunkIndex file.

 ## Access store